 "There has definitely been a rise in lip filler treatments," says American and European board-certified plastic surgeon Dr. Yannis Alexandrides, founder of 111 Harley Street and 111 Skin.
 "Lips have become a focus that goes beyond aesthetic and almost hinders on a cultural movement," he adds, attributing their emphasis on the ability to balance the face, the symmetry and proportions of which are integral to aesthetics.

-New York-based, board-certified plastic surgeon Lara Devgan, founder of Dr. Devgan Scientific Beauty, has her own theory as to why COVID lockdown prompted interest in lip augmentation.
+New York-based, board-certified plastic surgeon Dr. Lara Devgan, founder of Dr. Devgan Scientific Beauty, has her own theory as to why there is a renewed interest in lip augmentation.
 "The 'lipstick index' is a term originally made famous by Leonard Lauder of Estée Lauder [who] hypothesized that lipstick sales increase during economic recessions and times of financial instability," she begins.
 "I postulate that this is today's version of what Lauder alluded to back in the early 2000's.
 The 'Lip Filler Index': a small way to achieve beauty, femininity, and confidence during a destabilizing time."